doriaaaa/TradeAppProject/README.md

 - [ ] found barcode should redirect user to the upload page
 6. upload page -- save information temporarily
 - [ ] create a form variable to store the photo path / book info

+## add-ons:
+what extra features to add
+--> forumlise the apps

+- google analytics --> search by keywords (filter by categories)
+- user A can add the categories --> user B can search by categories, or auto notifications
+- users can send a request --> allow other users to see that

+- auto matching in a group
+- create a community, knowledge exchange (reddit/futu)